 Summary – Saving Water At School

-- The ways schools can save water might be categorised in the areas of food and food waste, direct water use, and indirect water use (we previously discussed the direct and indirect water use, or, the visible and invisible water we use in daily life in another guide)
+The ways schools can save water might be categorised in the areas of food and food waste, direct water use, and indirect water use (we previously discussed the direct and indirect water use, or, the visible and invisible water we use in daily life in another guide)

 Food, & Food Waste

-The foods we eat each have a water footprint – i.e. take different amounts of water to produce.
+The foods we eat each have a water footprint – i.e. different foods take different amounts of water to produce.

 Obviously, important considerations that impact health, such as proper nutrition and dietary requirements, and allergies of individual students, should still be a priority over saving water in an individual’s food diet.

-But, water footprint in foods is something that can have more awareness brought to it at a bare minimum.
+But, water footprint in foods is something that there might be more awareness about.

-Throwing out food instead of storing it as leftovers to eat later, or storing it in a way it’s more likely to expire, are just two of the ways we waste food.
+Throwing out food instead of storing it as leftovers to eat later, or storing it in a way it’s more likely to expire, are just two of the ways we might waste food.

 Both parents and students have a role to play here with selecting foods that will definitely get eaten, and not be wasted.